 Kathryn Mockler, Concordia University, 2019, Photo by Sina Queyras

-I have a particular interest in small or independent presses, writing that is funny, absurd, or bleak, and writing that intersects human rights, collective liberation, anti-oppression, and the climate crisis.
+If you are interested in small or independent presses, writing that is funny, absurd, or bleak, and writing that intersects human rights, collective liberation, anti-oppression, anti-genocide, class, and the climate crisis, then you are in the right place.

-I hope you will consider becoming part of this community.
+I hope you will consider becoming part of this community and supporting this project.

 Subscriptions

-• my thoughts on writing, the writing process & other troubles, short craft and anti-craft essays, and my own works-in-progress, stories, and poetry
+• essays on writing, the writing process & other troubles, short craft or anti-craft essays, and my own works-in-progress, stories, poetry, or videos

-• writing prompts (some of my favourites from over 23 years of teaching creative writing)
+• writing prompts (some of my favourites from over 23 years of teaching creative writing and screenwriting)

 • literary, publishing, and screenwriting resources

-• original essays, fiction, poetry, and sometimes art by guest authors
+• original essays, fiction, poetry, and art by guest authors and artists

 • recommended readings and viewings